 Micronutrient needs vary considerably from person to person.
 Age, biological sex, activity level, genetic polymorphisms, and overall health status all influence actual vitamin and mineral requirements.

 A standard multivitamin is calibrated to Recommended Daily Allowances (RDAs), which represent a population-level statistical average.
-These values prevent severe deficiencies but do not reflect individual needs.
+These values prevent severe shortfalls but do not reflect individual needs.
 Two people of the same age can have radically different levels of vitamin D, iron, or magnesium.

 The supplement format directly influences absorption.
 A capsule contains a fixed dose, encapsulated with filler excipients.
 Powder allows milligram-precise dosing and an integrated formulation where nutrient synergies are optimized.

 Sachets of separate capsules pose a distinct problem: each capsule is formulated independently.
-Interactions between nutrients — positive or negative — are not accounted for.
+Interactions between nutrients (positive or negative) are not accounted for.
 Calcium and iron, for example, compete for absorption.

 An integrated powder formula allows nutrient sequencing, cofactor adjustment, and elimination of unnecessary excipients.